Production type: Natural gas

 Start-up date: 1984

-The Tyra platform has been a major part of the North Sea’s energy infrastructure for nearly 40 years.
-Located off the coast of Denmark, the facilities at the Tyra field are key infrastructure as more than 90% of the country’s natural gas are processed and send to shore via the Tyra facilities.
+The Tyra field has been at the heart of Denmark’s energy infrastructure for nearly 40 years.
+Located 225 km off the west coast of Denmark, the facilities at the Tyra field are key infrastructure as more than 90% of the country’s natural gas has been processed and sent to shore via the Tyra facilities prior to the redevelopment.

 Since 1984, when production started on the platform, the Tyra gas field has supplied the majority of the gas produced in the country.

-Fully committed to the long-term development in the Danish offshore sector, Our Company has decided to invest in rebuilding the platform.
-Continuous gas extraction over nearly 40 years has led to natural subsidence of the infrastructure.
+Fully committed to the long-term development in the Danish offshore sector, it was decided to invest in redeveloping the field.
+Continuous gas extraction over nearly 40 years have led to natural subsidence of the infrastructure.

-Tyra’s redevelopment meets a dual objective: to build a state-of-the-art facility offering heightened safety for its teams, and to revitalize its production and export capacity, which should ensure gas provision for the Danish population for the decades to come.
+Tyra’s redevelopment meets a dual objective: to build a state-of-the-art facility offering heightened safety and wellbeing for its teams, and to revitalize its production and export capacity at lower emissions, which will ensure continued gas supply contributing to Denmark’s and the EU’s energy security for the decades to come.

 Thus, Tyra’s redevelopment offers new opportunities and becomes a necessary as well as strategic project.